kokonut27/repl-api.js/docs/pages/api.md

 ## User Class

-The User class contains the basic function on handling JSON data returned from Replit Graphql API.
+The User class contains the basic function on handling JSON data returned from Replit GraphQL API.

 ------